jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 sharp (#) and flat (b) symbols that indicate a semitone above (#) or below (b) a given note from the musical alphabet.

 For example,
-F# is the note a semitone above F, and a semitone below G.
+F# describes the note between F and G, a semitone above F and a semitone below G.

-The note Gb is also a semitone below G, and a semitone above F.
+The note Gb *also* describes the note between F and G.
-F# and Gb are actually the same note: they are "enharmonic" symbols for the same pitch.
+F# and Gb describe the same note, so they are called "enharmonic" symbols for one other.

+The purpose of allowing two different letter names to refer to the same note is so that each of the twelve different keys can have exactly one of each letter from the musical alphabet.
+Every diatonic key consists of the notes `A-B-C-D-E-F-G`, with some different combination of sharps or flats.

+### Notes in each key

+See {% include chapter-link.html slug="keys" %}
+for details about which notes are in each key.

 ## Harmonic function